 What this is

-A comprehensive retrospective of Mako Idemitsu, a pioneering experimental filmmaker and video artist born in 1940, showcasing over three decades of her work.
-The exhibition features her signature 'Mako Style' technique using nested monitors to examine women's roles, family dynamics, and media's relationship with society.
-Key works include her breakthrough video *Women's Works* (1973) and *A Day in the Life of a Housewife* (1977), alongside newly printed 16mm films and five installations.
-This retrospective offers insight into one of Japan's most important feminist video artists and her experimental approach to filmmaking.
+Mako Idemitsu: Women's Works is a comprehensive retrospective of Mako Idemitsu, a pioneering Japanese experimental filmmaker and video artist born in 1940, presented at the Tokyo Metropolitan Museum of Photography.
+The exhibition spans over three decades of her career, showcasing her distinctive 'Mako Style' technique — a method using nested monitors to interrogate women's roles, family dynamics, and the media's relationship with society.
+Landmark works include her breakthrough video Women's Works (1973) and A Day in the Life of a Housewife (1977), alongside newly printed 16mm films and five immersive installations.
+Idemitsu is considered one of Japan's most significant feminist video artists, and this retrospective offers a rare opportunity to experience the full arc of her experimental practice.
+The exhibition holds particular cultural weight as a long-overdue institutional recognition of a female artist who challenged domestic and social norms through the medium of video at a time when few women were doing so in Japan.

 Who should go